Proteomics

 Proteomics is the large-scale study of proteins.
-It is an interdisciplinary domain that has benefited greatly from the genetic information of various genome projects, including the Human Genome Project.
-It covers the exploration of proteomes from the overall level of protein composition, structure, and activity, and is an important component of functional genomics.
 The proteome is the entire set of proteins produced or modified by an organism or system.
+Proteomics is an interdisciplinary field that covers the exploration of proteomes from the overall level of protein composition, structure, and activity.
+While the scale and complexity of the proteome is formidable, recent technological progress has substantially expanded the sensitivity and scope of proteome analysis.

 Proteomics generally denotes the large-scale experimental analysis of proteins and proteomes, but often refers specifically to protein purification and mass spectrometry.
 Indeed, mass spectrometry is the most powerful method for analysis of proteomes, both in large samples composed of millions of cells, and in single cells.

 Proteins are vital macromolecules of all living organisms, with many functions such as the formation of structural fibers of muscle tissue, enzymatic digestion of food, or synthesis and replication of DNA.
 In addition, other kinds of proteins include antibodies that protect an organism from infection, and hormones that send important signals throughout the body.

 Proteomics enables the identification of ever-increasing numbers of proteins.
 This varies with time and distinct requirements, or stresses, that a cell or organism undergoes.

+Computational proteomics is both an interdisciplinary field and a specialization of bioinformatics which uses computational techniques to study the proteome; in particular, computational proteomics is based on peptides identification techniques and allows to integrate vast quantities of heterogeneous data referred to proteins (e.g., identification of proteins, quantification, protein-protein interactions, structures...) and genomics (e.g., expression of genes and expression of proteins).
+The results of both proteomics and computational proteomics are used by biomedical engineering, biotechnology and Agri-Food Studies.

 History and etymology

 The first studies of proteins that could be regarded as proteomics began in 1974, after the introduction of the two-dimensional gel and mapping of the proteins from the bacterium Escherichia coli.

-Proteome is a blend of the words "protein" and "genome".
-It was coined in 1994 by then-Ph.D student Marc Wilkins at Macquarie University, which founded the first dedicated proteomics laboratory in 1995.
+Proteome is a blend of the words protein and genome.
+It was coined in 1994 by Marc Wilkins while he was a doctoral student at Macquarie University, which founded the first dedicated proteomics laboratory in 1995.